-Exclusive licensees will also pay more because they now have a market advantage otherwise hard to get, uniqueness.
-They are the only ones distributing the licensor’s product.
+Exclusive licensees will also pay more because they now have a market advantage otherwise hard to obtain, uniqueness.
+The licensee is the only one distributing the licensed product.

-But before you, as licensor, grant an exclusive, take a deep breath.
-Ask yourself if you want to tie yourself exclusively to the licensee.
-Also ask your lawyer if your termination clause allows for an easy exit or at least permits you to convert to a non-exclusive license if the licensee does not generate whatever monetary benchmarks you have set in the license agreement.
+But before either party to the license enters into an exclusive, each should take a deep breath.
+Ask yourself if you want to tie yourself exclusively to the other side.
+Also check that your termination clause allows for an easy exit or at least permits you to convert to a non-exclusive license if the license does not generate the benefits you expected.

 5. Before Entering Into a License Each Party Should Have an Exit Strategy

 Each party to a license agreements looks forward to a mutually satisfactory relationship.
 But we know that things change and pandemics happen.
 So each side needs to decide, before signing the agreement, when to exit.
 There is no one exit strategy.
 Maybe it will be when one of the parties to the license has satisfied its profit projections.
 Maybe the exit will be in a few years when the product licensed will likely lose its market appeal or competitive edge.
-In any case, no licensing agreement is forever and so, before each party begins the relationship, decide when and how to end it.
-And if either party to the license is a startup hoping to attract early investors, they will be especially interested to learn your exit strategy before they invest.
+In any case, no licensing agreement is forever and therefore, before each party begins the relationship, decide when and how to end it.
+That exit strategy will be of special interest to investors if either side hopes to attract them.

 6. The Duration of the License Should Allow the Licensee a Reasonable Time to Recoup Its Investment in the Deal

 The costs for a licensor and licensee differ.
 A licensor has few fixed costs at the outset of a licensing deal.
-That’s because the licensor is authorizing the licensee to market what the licensor already has, the licensed product or service.
-But the license has to make a considerable investment before it sees any profit.
-A licensee’s fixed costs include salary, distribution expenses, advertising and quality control costs, as well as a portion of the overhead.
+That’s because the licensor is authorizing the licensee to market what the licensor already has created whether the licensed product or service.
+But the license usually has to make a considerable investment before it sees any profit.
+A licensee’s fixed costs include salary, distribution expenses, advertising and quality control costs, as well as a portion of the overhead attributable to the licensed product or service.
 A licensee’s investment may also include manufacturing the licensed product according to the standards set by the licensor.
 All these costs may be considerable and can only be recouped over time.
-So the licensor needs to give the licensee a reasonable time to recover those costs if the license is to be a win-win for both.
+So the licensor needs to give the licensee a reasonable time to recover those costs if the license is to work for both.

-7. Do Your Homework: Find Out the Royalty Other Licensees Are Paying to License Similar Products Under Similar Terms
+7. Find Out the Royalty Other Licensees Are Paying to License Similar Products Under Similar Terms

-Forget about determining the perfect royalty.
+Forget about fixing the perfect royalty.
 It doesn’t exist.
-But the parties to a license can reach agreement on a fair royalty by looking at comparables.
+Better to reach agreement on a fair royalty by looking at comparables.
 What royalty have other parties agreed to when distributing similar products or marketing similar services in similar territories over comparable periods of time?
-To gain that market knowledge maybe you need to retain an expert like Rand or speak to your friends in similar businesses or your trade association.
-There are benchmarks out there and, though it may take some digging to find them, they will guide your negotiation as you fix the royalty.
+To gain that market knowledge maybe you need to retain an expert like Rand (more on him below) or speak to your friends in similar businesses or your trade association.
+There are benchmarks and, though it may take some digging to find them, they will guide your negotiation as you fix the royalty.

 Here are a few royalty options.
 You might negotiate an escalating royalty.
-It allows the licensee to keep more proceeds at the beginning of the agreement and then pay increasingly more to the licensor as it continues.
+It allows the licensee to keep more proceeds at the beginning of the agreement and then pay an increasing royalty as the relationship continues.
 This royalty works best when the licensee is poorly capitalized and needs to retain revenues at the beginning of the agreement to increase production.

-Use a de-escalating royalty when the parties expect sales and therefore royalties to increase over time so that increased revenues trigger a lower royalty rate.
+Use a de-escalating royalty when the parties expect sales to increase over time triggering a lower royalty rate.
 A de-escalating royalty also creates an incentive for the licensee to become successful quickly to qualify for the lower rate.